 What is Pay2Key?

-Pay2Key is the name of ransomware that encrypts files with AES and RSA cryptography algorithms.
-It is written in C++ programming language.
-Research shows that cyber criminals behind it target companies located in Israel, although, it may be used to attack other companies as well.
-So far cyber criminals performed attacks by infecting one of the computers on the network which followed execution of this ransomware on the rest of the computers on that network.
-It is likely that is uses a Remote Desktop Protocol (RDP) to gain access other computers.
-It is known that Pay2Key can infect the entire network within one hour.
+So far, cyber criminals have performed attacks by infecting a computer on the network, which followed execution of this ransomware on the remaining computers in the network.
+It is likely that Pay2Key uses a Remote Desktop Protocol (RDP) to gain access other computers.
+Note that Pay2Key can infect an entire network within one hour.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: